hericos/token_introspect_with_scopes/README.md

 # How to use
 You need create a config.json from your 3Scale.
 The configuration can be downloaded from the 3scale admin portal using the URL: <schema>://<admin-portal-domain>/admin/api/nginx/spec.json (Example: https://account-admin.3scale.net/admin/api/nginx/spec.json).

-after this, edit your "policy_chain" including the new custom policy, before the "apicast" policy ps.: Edit the field "introspect_url" with your local ip (i will create a docker-compose in the future, sorry)
+Edit your "policy_chain" including the new custom policy, before the "apicast" policy.

+ps.: Edit the field "introspect_url" with your local ip (i will create a docker-compose in the future, sorry)

 ```